Specy/specy-app/client/src/posts/automatic-text-color-from-background.md

 I had this happen in the themes selection of [Sky Music](https://sky-music.specy.app/theme), where users have the ability to choose *any* color they want for the background, and the text color must be readable.

-In that project i solved the issue by using JavaScript, but i wanted to explore if there was a way to do this in pure CSS.
+In that project I solved the issue by using JavaScript, but I wanted to explore if there was a way to do this in pure CSS.

 # The problem

-Throughout the years i reimplemented theming in every project i've made, now i landed on a good solution which allows you all the freedom, flexibility and ease of use you could want.
+Throughout the years I reimplemented theming in every project I've made, now I landed on a good solution which allows you all the freedom, flexibility and ease of use you could want.

 Let's define a theme as a typescript type:
 ```typescript